Thai sex workers jailed for fleecing elderly men of $250k

 Phonkoed told Open Justice, who she was sitting next to, it would be "unfair" if she was sent to jail because she hadn't done anything wrong.

-She had been working for her clients, not only sexually, but as well as providing everyday assistance including washing their hair - or their bum.
+She had been working for her clients, not only sexually, but as well as providing everyday assistance including washing their hair - or more personal areas.

 "It wasn't nice.
 It was very hard work," she said.